Skip to content

 Mother-of-pearl

-Virtues & Properties
+Benefits & Properties

-Emotional and Spiritual Properties
+Emotional and spiritual properties

 Purity and Integrity